Wedding at The Shard

 An intimate gay wedding at the Shangri-la Hotel, the Shard in London

-When a couple have been together for 20 years there is a connection between which walks before them.
-A relaxed easiness surrounds them and loving tenderness resonates between them.
+When a couple have been together for 20 years there is a special connection, a relaxed easiness surrounds them and loving tenderness resonates between them.
 I discovered this about Tony and Adam when we met to talk about their wedding at The Shard, as well as falling for their brilliant sense of humour.
 I knew their special day would be epic for all involved.

 We set off early in the morning to travel to the city of London to photograph this amazing wedding at The Shard.
 One of the most amazing things was that they had managed to keep it a secret from their closest friends, who thought they were gathering to celebrate Tony’s 50th birthday in style.
 Their wedding plans had been entrusted to just two friends on a need-to-know basis only!
 We arrived early to explore this phenomenal place, London’s highest wedding venue, and make plans for photographing the day ahead.